luisDVA/luisdva.github.io/_posts/2024-05-15-problematic-spreadsheets.md

 The spreadsheet/workbook in question can be downloaded from Jeremy’s GitHub [here](https://raw.githubusercontent.com/JauntyJJS/jaunty-blogdown/main/content/blog/2024-02-15-Tackling-Formatted-Cell-Data/sample_excel.xlsx).

 For context, I’m reproducing the images from the original post about the issues with the data, which are good examples of:
-## Things we shouldn’t do but which happen anyway in spreadsheets:
+## 😢 Things we shouldn’t do but which happen anyway in spreadsheets:

-### 1. A date variable with different cell formats, plus whatever strange thing that Excel does to dates.
+### 1. A date variable with different cell formats, plus whatever strange thing Excel does to dates.

 <figure>
     <a href="/assets/images/date_forms.png"><img src="/assets/images/date_forms.png" ></a>